New Jacobi--Davidson type methods for the large SVD computations: The JDSVD-V method

-For $k$ small, there may be no sufficiently good approximate singular triplet that satisfies \eqref{close}.
-In this case, $\tilde m=1$ in \eqref{selected}, and \eqref{precorrection} degenerates to \eqref{correction}.
-However, for $m>1$, as the dimension $k$ increases, more and more computed approximate singular triplets start to converge and fulfill \eqref{close}, so that $\tilde m>1$ pairs of approximate singular vectors participate \eqref{precorrection}.
-Then the inner preconditioning starts to show its strength.
-In computations, $\tilde m$ in \eqref{selected} is determined dynamically according to \eqref{close}. $\tilde m$ increases from 1 to $m$, and we have $\tilde m=m$ ultimately for $k$ sufficiently large.
+\begin{remark} For $k$ small, there may be no sufficiently good approximate singular triplet that satisfies \eqref{close}.
+In this case, $\widetilde m=1$ in \eqref{selected}, and \eqref{precorrection} degenerates to \eqref{correction}.
+However, for $m>1$, as the dimension $k$ increases, more and more Ritz approximations start to converge and fulfill \eqref{close}, so that $\widetilde m>1$ pairs of Ritz vectors participate in \eqref{precorrection}.
+Then JDSVD-V starts to exhibit its superiority of overall efficiency to JDSVD. \end{remark}